Amazon Cloud Cam: 7 tips and tricks to get the most out of it

 Alexa integration

 Naturally, Amazon has incorporated the Cloud Cam with Alexa and its Echo devices.
 For example, you can receive motion or person detection alerts on an Echo.
-Another useful feature is asking Alexa to show one of your camera feeds on a Fire TV.
+Another useful feature is asking Alexa to show one of your camera feeds on a Fire TV ($69.99 at Amazon.com).

 Try saying something along the lines of "Alexa, show my living room camera" and it should begin streaming on your TV.
-If you own an Echo Show or Echo Spot, the same command will work with the built-in display.
+If you own an Echo Show ($229.99 at Amazon.com) or Echo Spot ($129.99 at Amazon.com), the same command will work with the built-in display.

 Echo devices can also alert you to motion or person detection.
 You'll need to enable the Cloud Cam skill and enable Alexa alerts in both the Cloud Cam app and the Alexa app.